2i2c-org/infrastructure/docs/sre-guide/manage-k8s/index.md

-# Cloud and Kubernetes infrastructure
+# Manage cloud and Kubernetes infrastructure

 There are some cases where you need to inspect or modify actively-running Kubernetes infrastructure, or make changes to the Kubernetes cluster on which our hubs are running.
 This is a more manual step than [modifying a hub's configuration](/topic/config) and requires some extra tools, setup, and expertise.